| Home | Grant's March | Pemberton's March | Battle of Champion Hill | Order of Battle | Diaries & Accounts | Official Records |

 Grady Howell.
 Jr.

 Capt.
-Samuel Ridley:
+Samuel Ridley: "Bravest of

 Battle of Champion Hill: